Burson (company): 2000s

 Young & Rubicam became a subsidiary of the media group WPP Group PLC in 2000, and Burson-Marsteller became part of WPP.
-The U.S. Bureau of Engraving and Printing first hired Burson-Marsteller in 1995 to publicize the new designs of U.S. currency bills, both within the United States and internationally.
-The Bureau had launched a second redesign of the bills in ten years, with the intention of preventing counterfeiting.
-As well as the media campaign, Burson-Marsteller was also involved in research prior to the redesign to ensure that the new designs would be acceptable to the public.
+The U.S. Bureau of Engraving and Printing hired Burson-Marsteller in 1995 to publicize the new designs of U.S. paper money, both in the United States and internationally.
+The Bureau had launched its second redesign of the bills in ten years, with the intention of preventing counterfeiting.
+Burson-Marsteller had also been involved in research prior to the redesign to ensure that the new designs would be acceptable to the public.

 In December 2005, Burson-Marsteller acquired the Indian firm Genesis PR as a wholly owned subsidiary.
 Following this acquisition India and China became Burson-Marsteller's second and third-largest markets worldwide, based on number of employees.
 The renamed Genesis Burson-Marsteller was announced as the company's hub for the South Asian market in 2008.
-Prior to the acquisition, since 2002, Genesis had been Burson-Marsteller's exclusive representative in India.
+Prior to the acquisition, since 2002 Genesis had been Burson-Marsteller's exclusive representative in India.

-Mark Penn became the CEO of Burson-Marsteller in December 2005, following a period of instability at the firm during which there were three leadership changes in one year.
+Mark Penn became the CEO of Burson-Marsteller in December 2005, following a period of instability during which there were three leadership changes in one year.
 Penn's predecessor, Tom Nides, had left Burson-Marsteller after eight months in the role.
 A White House political pollster for six years, he was best known for his work with President Bill Clinton, Tony Blair and Bill Gates.
 Penn (who had not previously worked within PR) introduced new strategies at Burson-Marsteller, including one called "DIGS" (digital, integrated, global, strategic) and "Evidence-Based Communications", described by the company as a scientific and data-driven approach to communications, which drew from Penn's background in research.